 by Michael W. Taft

-The sages of many spiritual traditions have said that the highest state of spiritual awakening is present in each human being at all times.
-Total enlightenment has always been there, is there now, and always will be there deep down at the base of consciousness.
+The sages of many spiritual traditions have said that the highest state of spiritual awakening is already present in each human being.
+Total enlightenment has always been there, is there now, deep down at the base of each mind.
 In Buddhism this is referred to as the Buddha Nature, or Rigpa, in Hinduism it is called the True Self.

 Doing Nothing — How Does that Work?

 Here is a meditation technique that does just that.
 I call it the “Do Nothing” technique (which is the name given to it by meditation teacher Shinzen Young), but the same method (or something quite similar) is called shikantaza (“just sitting”) in Zen Buddhism, dzogchen in Tibetan Buddhism, and is practiced in Advaita Vedanta (nondual Hinduism) as well.
 The famous teacher Krishnamurti called it “choiceless awareness.”

-The core idea of this practice is that while, yes, total awakening is present in your mind at every moment, we often have trouble noticing it or contacting it (to say the least).
+The core idea of this practice is that while, yes, total awakening is already present in your mind at every moment, we often have trouble noticing it or contacting it (to say the least).
 One of the main blockages or obscurations that gets in the way is the sense of being a doer.
 Doership is the core of the sense of self, the heart of the ego.
 When you let go of the sense of effort, the sense of trying, the sense of choosing and doing, then there is a corresponding relaxing and diminishment of the ego.

 The Neuroscience of Doing Nothing

 There is some very interesting recent neuroscience that backs this idea up.
 The posterior cingulate cortex (PCC) is a brain structure that is a major player in the default mode network (DMN).
-The default mode network is active whenever we are distracted and thinking about ourselves.
+The default mode network is active whenever we are not engaged in a particular task, and usually thinking about ourselves.
 One major study showed that DMN activity is strongly correlated with negative affect, meaning that this preoccupation with the self makes you feel bad.

 Do Nothing Meditation Technique

-The full instructions for the Do Nothing meditation are to sit down and do nothing.
+The full instructions for the Do Nothing meditation technique are: sit down and do nothing.